Why the photo of a new, slimmer Adele makes women like me feel uncomfortable

 • How Adele lost nearly 20kgs after splitting from husband

-But in a world with so few mid-size role models, it can hardly comes as a surprise that her defection to team skinny from team 'do you have this in the next size up?' feels hurtful for women like me.
+But in a world with so few mid-size role models, it can hardly come as a surprise that her defection to team skinny from team "do you have this in the next size up?" feels hurtful for women like me.